 - Assistance from the Bursary Fund will be provided to students and families who, in the opinion of the College, will be significant contributors to the College community.
 The focus will be on generous endeavours in a variety of fields, rather than any notable academic or co-curricular talent.
 In brief, the two-way street of mutual benefit must be obvious – the student and the College are good for one another.

 - While the criteria might appear to be demanding, the College has substantial responsibilities to ensure that Bursary Fund monies are distributed with equity, confidentiality and compassion.
 Each case will be judged on its merits and, where appropriate, the Headmaster might exercise his discretionary power to apply financial assistance.

 - Financial assistance from the Bursary Fund is given on a demonstrated needs basis.
 The provision of complete supporting financial documentation is necessary before any application, or renewal of a Bursary, can be processed.
 This will include:

-- Preference in the decision-making process will be given to families who are obviously committed to the Marist ideals.
-Families known to the College and sons of Old Boys will receive a priority if their values are clearly congruent with those of the College.
+- Preference in the decision-making process will be given to families who are committed to the Marist ideals.
+Families known to the College and sons of Old Boys will receive priority if their values are clearly congruent with those of the College.

-- It is important that applications for Bursary assistance are made at the same time as applications for enrolment in the College.
+- It is important that applications for Bursary assistance are made at the same time as applications for enrolment at the College.
 A family who has already accepted an offer of enrolment from the College is deemed on financial grounds to be ineligible for Bursary assistance.

 - In the interests of accountability, a family must re-apply annually for Bursary assistance.